Rearranged Stochastic Heat Equation: Smoothing Effect

-and then to represent it \textit{via} use of a Girsanov transformation.
-This adapts earlier arguments from Malliavin calculus, see for instance Bismut \cite{Bismut} and Norris \cite{norris1986simplifiedMallCalc}, and from the proof of the so-called Bismut-Elworthy-Li formula, see Elworthy and Li \cite{ElworthyLi} and Thalmaier \cite{Thalmaier}.
+and to represent it \textit{via} use of a Girsanov transformation.
+This adapts earlier arguments from Malliavin calculus, {see \cite{Bismut,norris1986simplifiedMallCalc}}, and from the proof of the so-called Bismut-Elworthy{-Li} formula, {see \cite{ElworthyLi,Thalmaier}}.
+The key idea is to consider the \emph{shifted process}